yellowmessenger/documentation/docs/platform_concepts/studio/studio-faqs.md

 <details>
- <summary>How do I link one flow to another for a bot?
+ <summary>How do I link one flow to another flow for a bot?
 </summary>
  <div>
-  <div>Use the Execute node to link  another flow to a bot.
-For more information, see [Execute Flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes/#15-execute-flow).
+  <div>Use the [Execute Flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes/#15-execute-flow) to link  another flow to a bot.
 ​
 </div>
   <br/>